masa-ue/academic-kickstart/content/home/publications.md

 # This section displays recent blog posts from `content/publication/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true # This file represents a page section. active = true  # Activate this widget? true/false weight =30  # Order that this section will appear.

 title = "Recent Publications"
 subtitle = "Asterisk * means I am the corresponding author or co-firat author, ** means an alphabetic ordering.
-For full publications. please refer to the link in the header."
+For full publications. please refer to the link in the header.
+(The update stopped in 2020.
+Please refer to CV for recent publications. "

 [content]
   # Page type to display.
 E.g. post, talk, or publication.